 Aker Brygge is also the departure area for the yellow ferries for fjord cruises or to the Bygdøy peninsula.

 Stroll along stroll along the boardwalk at Aker Brygge, you will reach Tjuvholmen (the thief islet).
 Tjuvholmen is one of the newest developments in Oslo, connect with Aker Brygge by a bridge.
-The area Tjuvholmen is home to quality restaurants, rich, architectural diversity, art galleries, a sculpture park, and the Astrup Fearnley Museum.

 Best places to stay in Oslo near Aker Brygge:

-3. Gamle Oslo / Old Town, historic district of Oslo
+3. Gamle Oslo / Old Town

-The area also includes a range of attractions from the Oslo botanical museum to the Ekeburgparken sculpture park and the Edvard Munch museum, as well as several beautiful parks.
-You can explore Botanical Garden and Grønland Street.
+Other popular point of interest are the Oslo botanical museum, the Ekeburgparken sculpture park, and the Edvard Munch museum, as well as several beautiful parks.

 Gamle includes a few smaller areas, including Tøyen and Grønland, two of Oslo’s most exciting boroughs, and where you’ll find some of the best Middle-Eastern and Asian restaurants and shops.
 Gamle Oslo is likely to be a little cheaper than other areas.